 12. How can I correct or add information to my case?⬇️

-You can contact UNHCR via mail at 📧[email protected], if you wish to correct or add any information to your case, or if you would like to request copies of documents you have previously submitted to UNHCR.
+You can contact UNHCR via 🗎 the Online Contact Form, if you wish to correct or add any information to your case, or if you would like to request copies of documents you have previously submitted to UNHCR.
 In case you change your phone number, please contact UNHCR’s National Call Centre at 📞04726111 to inform that you have new phone number, or else UNHCR will not be able to contact you.

 13. My case has been pending for some time.
 Why am I not receiving my result?⬇️

 We strive to provide results as soon as possible but sometimes take extra time to ensure that your case is addressed thoroughly.
 However, if your case has been pending for over 6 months, please contact the UNHCR National Call Centre at 📞04726111 to inquire about your result.

 14. What happens if I am recognized as a refugee?⬇️